IliutaAndrei/web-scrapper/README.md

 1. Start the scraper
 2. Log in to the website
 3. Extract product data
+4. Retrieve exchange rates
+5. Calculate product prices in RON
-4. Save or update products in the database
+6. Save or update products in the database
 ```

 ## Running the Flask Application